Mobile Commerce: What M-Commerce Means for Marketing

 In addition to accepting standard credit cards, offer alternatives, such as PayPal, Apple Pay, Google Pay, Amazon Pay, Samsung Pay, Venmo, Fast, or other app payments.
 Some companies have even begun accepting cryptocurrencies as they gain widespread acceptance throughout the world.

-Offering multiple payment methods for m-commerce reduces friction and could increase conversion rates because users don’t have to input their credit card information.
+Offering multiple payment methods for m-commerce reduces friction and could be one method to optimize conversion rates.
 Also, different shoppers have different preferences and shopping behaviors.

 Retargeting allows you to reach people who have expressed an interest in your product or service through various actions but then abandoned your website.
 For instance, someone might search for a product on Google, visit your website, or put an item in their shopping cart in your online store, but then leave the site prior to making an actual purchase.